Iraqi president says U.S. has no right to 'watch Iran' from his country

 Breaking News Emails

-U.S. troops do not have the right to use Iraq to “watch Iran,” Iraqi President Barham Salih said on Monday after Donald Trump indicated American forces were there to do just that.
+American troops do not have the right to use his country to “watch Iran,” Iraqi President Barham Salih said Monday after President Donald Trump indicated a day earlier they were there to do just that.

-In an interview that aired Sunday, Trump said it was important to keep a military presence in Iraq so Washington could keep an eye on neighboring Iran.
+In an interview with CBS News’ “Face the Nation” that aired Sunday, Trump said it was important to keep a military presence in Iraq so Washington could keep an eye on Tehran.

-The Iraqi president said U.S. troops had no right to monitor Iran under the agreement between the two nations, and that their specific mission was to combat terrorism, according to Reuters.
-He added that he would wait for clarifications from Washington on the numbers and nature of the U.S. troops’ mission in his country.
+Salih said that under the agreement between the two nations, the specific mission of American troops was to combat terrorism — not monitor neighboring Iran, according to Reuters.
+He added that he would wait for clarifications from Washington on the numbers of troops and the nature of their mission in his country.

 "Those forces do not have the right to monitor many things, including watching Iran.
 We will not allow this," he added.

-Trump's tough stance toward Iran is a hallmark his foreign policy.
-Since pulling out of the landmark Iran nuclear deal agreed by predecessor Barack Obama, Trump has publicly shown an uncompromising attitude toward Iran and reimposed sanctions on the country.
+Trump's tough stance toward Iran is a hallmark of his foreign policy.
+Since pulling out of the landmark Iran nuclear deal agreed to by his predecessor, President Barack Obama, Trump has publicly shown an uncompromising attitude toward Iran and reimposed sanctions on the country.

-In an interview with CBS News’ “Face the Nation,” Trump said the U.S. had spent a “fortune” on the Al-Asad Air Base in western Iraq, which he visited in December, and that it was "perfectly situated" to watch different parts of the Middle East.
+In the interview Sunday, Trump said the U.S. had spent a “fortune” on the Al-Asad Air Base in western Iraq, which he visited in December, and that it was "perfectly situated" to watch different parts of the Middle East.

-“One of the reasons I want to keep it is because I want to be looking a little bit at Iran because Iran is a real problem,” he said in the interview.
+“One of the reasons I want to keep it is because I want to be looking a little bit at Iran because Iran is a real problem,” he said.

 Asked if he meant he wanted to be able to strike Iran, Trump replied: “No, because I want to be able to watch Iran.
 All I want to do is be able to watch.”

 Iraq has found itself in a tricky position as relations deteriorate between Tehran and Washington.
-Iran has been deepening its influence in Iraq since the U.S.'s 2003 invasion.
+Iran has been deepening its influence in Iraq since the 2003 U.S. invasion.

-Hassan al-Kaabi, the first deputy speaker of the Iraqi parliament, issued a statement Sunday saying parliament would work on a bill to end the presence of U.S. troops in the country in its next session.
+First Deputy Speaker Hassan al-Kaabi issued a statement Sunday saying the Iraqi parliament would work on a bill in its next session to end the presence of U.S. troops in the country.

 “All parties need, as soon as possible, to stop the U.S. presence and not allow Iraq to be used as a springboard for aggression or surveillance of any state,” the statement read.